-Jessie originally joined Richards Buell Sutton as a summer student in 2017.
-Before returning to complete her articles, Jessie clerked for seven judges of the British Columbia Supreme Court.
-In her role as a judicial law clerk, she conducted legal research, prepared written memoranda, and edited draft judgments.
-Her experience in this role also included observing court proceedings, trials, appeals, and chambers hearings.
+Jessie first joined RBS as a Summer Articling Student in 2017.
+Prior to returning to the firm for her articles, Jessie clerked for seven judges of the British Columbia Supreme Court.
+As a Judicial Law Clerk, she conducted legal research, prepared written memoranda, and edited draft judgments.
+Her experience in this role also included observing trials, appeals, and chambers hearings.

-During law school, Jessie volunteered her time with the Canadian Centre for Elder Law and the British Columbia Law Institute, where she worked on a variety of initiatives advocating for seniors issues in BC and increasing awareness of elder abuse.
-Jessie also competed in the Mathews Dinsdale Labour Arbitration Moot.
-In recognition of her academic excellence and leadership, she was awarded the Peter Howard Memorial Scholarship, the John J. and Patricia A. Campbell Scholarship in Law for mediation and dispute resolution, as well as scholarships for high academic standing in contract law, family law, and labour law.
+Jessie obtained her law degree from the University of British Columbia in 2018.
+Jessie has loved litigation ever since competing in the National Labour Arbitration Competition as part of the UBC Law Team.
+Throughout law school, she volunteered for various initiatives of the Canadian Centre for Elder Law and the British Columbia Law Institute (BCLI/CCEL).
+In recognition of her academic excellence and leadership, Jessie was awarded the Peter Howard Memorial Scholarship, the John J. and Patricia A. Campbell Scholarship in Law for mediation and dispute resolution, as well as course prizes for high academic standing in contract law, family law, and labour law.

 Jessie is a graduate of the prestigious interdisciplinary Arts & Science Program at McMaster University, with a specialization in economics and statistics.
 She fondly remembers her days of living in Hamilton, Ontario and maintains that Westdale Village is similar to Kitsilano, where she currently resides with her husband and their dog.